sprblm/dots-website/site/projects/web-monetization/index.md

 ## 2. Understanding Web Monetization

 ### 2.1.
-The Four Models
+Four Ways to use it

 Four models of web monetization exist today: (1) advertisement, (2) tips, (3) subscriptions, and (4) streaming.
 Each model is discussed below.

 **(1) Advertisement** is the traditional way to monetize a website.
 The benefits are considerable, as creators get a reasonable and stable expectation of payment over time and per pageview.
 As noted above, however, advertisement today is typically invasive from both user experience and privacy standpoints.

-One option to address this issue is to enable websites to offer users a button that says “_Remove advertisements_” in either a banner ad or a blocking pop-up upon entering the website.
+One option to address this issue is to offer users a button that says “_Remove advertisements_” in either a banner ad or a blocking pop-up upon entering the website.
 After clicking the button, users would be prompted to install the appropriate web extension or browser that supports web monetization.

 ![alt_text](image_3.png "image_tooltip")

 **(2) Tips** are a common and effective method to solicit money in physical spaces.
 The tip jar concept is therefore one that many websites have incorporated into their  practice by using a service that makes it easy for users to make a donation.

 To help facilitate this process even further, the Web Monetization API could enable this interaction directly in the web browser itself by presenting a button that would allow for a tip to be sent directly to the creator of the content currently on the page.
 Notably, Brave Browser has a [product](https://brave.com/tips/) like this that users can try today (although not very many websites currently support Brave tips at this time).

 ![alt_text](image_4.png "image_tooltip")